-Due to the global pandemic, the very first South Asian Heritage Month from 18th July to 17th August 2020 will be launched online in 2020 with view to raising the profile of the campaign and galvanising support for a host of events in 2021.
+Due to the global pandemic, the very first South Asian Heritage Month from 18th July to 17th August 2020 was launched online with a view to raising the profile of the campaign and galvanising support for a host of events in 2021.

 1. The Grand Trunk Project - created by Jasvir Singh OBE (City Sikhs/Faiths Forum for London) in 2017, takes its name from the Grand Trunk, or GT, Road.
 An ancient thoroughfare over 2,000 years old, it runs from Bangladesh, through India, through Pakistan, and to Afghanistan.
 The project was an attempt to build a bridge between the various communities that make up people of South Asian heritage in the UK, and in 2017 it marked the commemorations in an inclusive and non-judgmental way.